cheltHack/apm-ext-microapp/README.md

 In the second case, your microapp's path won't be prepended to the URL, resulting in a 404 or worse.

 ## Dependencies
+*NOTE* Node version should be > 5.6, You can install stable nodejs from url https://nodejs.org/en/download/stable/

 If you haven't already done so, install JSPM & Bower
 ```